CaptainCrowbar/prion-lib/rs-core/dso.md

 returns a flag indicating whether or not the symbol was successfully loaded, and does not throw anything.

-It is up to the caller to ensure that the symbol type supplied matches that of the actual symbol in the library; there is no way to check that through the standard dynamic library API on any supported system.
+It is up to the caller to ensure that the symbol type supplied is compatible with that of the actual symbol in the library; there is no way to check this through the standard dynamic library API on any supported system.
+If the actual type is a function pointer (the usual case), the returned symbol type may be a compatible `std::function` instantiation.
 Behaviour is undefined if the types do not match.

 * `static Dso Dso::`**`search`**`(const Strings& names, flag_type flags = 0)`
 * `template <typename...
 Args> static Dso Dso::`**`search`**`(Args... args)`